trco/wannabe/README.md

 }
 ```

-When generating cURL commands to be hashed as unique identifiers of requests, the host `https://analyticsdata.googleapis.com` and the given wildcard will result in the `https://{placeholder}.googleapis.com` host being included in the cURL command.
+When generating cURL commands to be hashed as unique identifiers of requests, the host `https://analyticsdata.googleapis.com` and the given wildcard will result in the `https://placeholder.googleapis.com` host being included in the cURL command.

-**Behind the scenes, how it operates:** After trimming the protocol prefix, the host is split using "." as a separator, and the value at the defined index is replaced with a defined placeholder, or `{wannabe}` placeholder by default.
+**Behind the scenes, how it operates:** After trimming the protocol prefix, the host is split using "." as a separator, and the value at the defined index is replaced with a defined placeholder, or `wannabe` placeholder by default.

 Requests that differ only in the value at the first index of the host will result in the same cURL command and hash.
 Therefore, they will be stored as a single record with the underlying response in storage.